 When EY asked CFOs, “Where do you want your teams spending time?” fund accounting was the least popular answer of those given.

-It’s clear that CFOs would like to spend less human capital doing fund accounting.
+It’s clear that CFOs would like to spend less human capital doing fund accounting and more capital on improving operational efficiency in private equity.
 The most obvious way to achieve this would be through some sort of automation or streamlining technology.

 However, when EY asked, “What areas are most challenging to implement technology systems in?” fund accounting led the group — meaning CFOs see fund accounting as the most difficult area to automate.